-As a home cook if you’d like to learn more about the similarities and differences between a comal and a cast-iron skillet, keep reading.
+As a home cook, keep reading if you’d like to learn more about the similarities and differences between a comal and a cast-iron skillet.
 We’ll be diving into the advantages and disadvantages of using these two cooking surfaces.
-Read until the very end to get answers to frequently asked questions about seasoning, cooking temperatures, and other guidelines, too!
+Read until the very end to get answers to frequently asked questions about seasoning, cooking temperatures, and other guidelines!

 What Is a Comal?